wesley-ramos/elastic_stack/README.md

 The purpose of this POC is to centralize the logs of a multinentant application and mobile devices.

-In your scenario we choose not to use [Filebeat](https://www.elastic.co/products/beats/filebeat) due to the extreme amount of nodes we use to run your application.
+In your scenario we choose not to use [Filebeat](https://www.elastic.co/products/beats/filebeat) due to the extreme amount of nodes we use to run our application.

 ### Prerequisites